Atlas975/Notes/Cybersecurity/SecurityManagement/Security_management.md

 - A system can be safe but not secure eg:
 	- A website that only displays information is safe, but not secure if it uses [[Hypertext_transfer_protocol|HTTP]] instead of [[Hypertext_transfer_protocol#HTTPS|HTTPS]] meaning a users connection isn't encrypted
 	- An unlocked house is safe from the dangers of fire or collapse, but it's not secure because it lacks protection from intruders

+## Impact categories
+- Impacts affect the organisation in different ways depending on origin
+    - **Primary / Immediate impacts**: result of an event itself (eg data comprise)
+    - **Secondary / future impacts**: result of responding / recovering from an event
+- Secondary impacts may also include outside effects like legal consequences to a response
+- Impacts may also fall into 4 types: ==Operational, Financial, Legal / Regulatory or Reputational==